Satyrs and Wood-nymphs

 Dark Grass-brown – 2022 (INA)

-When I travel I always look around for new butterflies.
-In Bali, near the hotel, a very agile butterfly flew that I had trouble getting a picture of.
-In the end, you just have to be happy with what you can make of it before it flies away for good.
-The Dark Grass-brown (Orsotriaena medus) is just as agile as its congeners and just as difficult to photograph at certain times.
+When I travel, I always look for new butterflies.
+In Bali, near the hotel, a very agile butterfly flew, and I had trouble getting a picture of it.
+Ultimately, you must be happy with what you can make of it before it flies away for good.
+The Dark Grass-brown (Orsotriaena medus) is just as agile as its congeners and as difficult to photograph at certain times.
 The tops of the wings are dark brown with a thin marginal pale edge.
 There are no eye spots on the top of the wings, which is the case on the underside of both the front and rear wings.
 There are five eye spots on the underside of the wings.
 In the forewing, there are two eye spots, with the anterior eye spot being slightly smaller.
 In the rear wing, you can see two eye spots near the wing tip and a separate eye spot near the inner edge corner.
 On both, the hind and rear wing a white band runs along the eyespots.
 The butterfly basks in the sun, often with its body parallel to the sun’s rays.
 The wingspan is 45-55mm.
 Host plant: grasses.
 Dutch name: Donker grasbruintje.
-Frisian name:
+Frisian name: –

 Tribe: Satyrini